omerdenizhan/cmd-scripts/README.md

 I am presenting to you the command prompt script I compiled for use on my personal computer.

+You can use it on Windows 7/8/10/11 operating systems.

 ## 📌 Screenshots
 ![screenshot](screenshot-1.png "CMD Scripts")